 When the Romans left London in 410 AD, the Anglo-Saxons continued to live within the boundaries of the city and built new structures on top of the wall.
 You can see the different levels of construction in remaining parts of it.
 The Roman-built sections often have layers of red tiles within them, which were used to strengthen the wall.

-continue along the walkway, which becomes covered for a short time and passes some restaurants and shops.
-Almost immediately you emerge into open space, turn left and go down the stairs signposted to Wood Street.
+continue along the walkway, passing shops, until you reach 125 London Wall.
+Turn right, then go down the escalators, following the signs to Wood Street.
 Cross at the pedestrian lights and turn left across London Wall.

-Turn right, down Wood Street and then left along Love Lane.
+Turn right at the bottom and then left along Love Lane.
 After a short distance, turn right along Aldermanbury and follow it to the end.